 Best Virginia Tech Graduation Photo Locations (2026 Guide)

 If you’re searching for the best Virginia Tech graduation photo locations, here’s exactly where to go and when to go there for the best light and least stress.
-I photograph graduation sessions every spring, and these are the locations that consistently look the best and flow smoothly during a 90-minute evening session.
+I photograph graduation sessions every spring, and these are the locations that consistently look the best and flow smoothly during my 90-minute evening session.

 Burruss Hall

 Bring a cheap bottle of champagne to pop off.
-It makes for awesome and fun photos.
+It makes for awesome and fun photos!

 I wish every photographer did this, but here’s the trick: if everyone lines up in a single file from the bottom of the steps up toward the door, we can visually hide people behind each other.
 It works surprisingly well.
+That goes for all of your guest in the party too.
+Either line up in one line in the middle or get way off to the sides.
+Thank you!

 Champagne pops are usually fine here as long as you’re respectful and clean up afterward.
+Make sure you do it the right way.
+I can help you with that too!

 The Pylons